Work History and SSDI: What You Need to Know

 Memphis SSDI Lawyer for Your Disability Claim

 If you apply for SSDI and are denied, you aren’t alone.
-Sometimes your work history can play a part.
+Sometimes your work history can play a part, and sometimes you might have just left out a little information that would otherwise prove your claim.

-A good SSDI attorney can help you figure out where the gaps might be in your original application and help you appeal the original denial.
+Our experienced Memphis SSDI team can help you figure out where the gaps might be in your original application and help you appeal the original denial.

 You only have 60 days after denial to appeal.
 So contact us today.
-Just ue the form below, or give us a call at 901-327-1212.
+Just use the form below, or give us a call at 901-327-2100.